ag25-lgtm/Astrophotometry-Differential-Light-Curve/README.md

 ## Method

 ### 1. Photometry
-The 60 exposure were loaded into ASTAP where they were first calibrated using darks (to remove thermal noise/hot pixels) and flats (to correct for uneven sensor illumination and remove dusk motes).
+The 60 exposures were loaded into ASTAP where they were first calibrated using darks (to remove thermal noise/hot pixels) and flats (to correct for uneven sensor illumination and remove dusk motes).
 The green channel was then extracted from the Bayer-matrix colour data, as it carries the highest sensitivity and best approximates the standard V photometric band.
 ASTAP then platesolved each frame (matching the pattern of detected stars against the Gaia catalogue to determine each frames pixel to sky coordinate mapping), which allows a given star to be found across all 60 frames.
 ASTAP's photometry tool then converted the reference star's raw magnitude into standard Johnson-V magnitudes, using Gaia's colour based transformation.
 This calibrated value then served as a reference for converting the raw magnitudes for all three stars into standard V magnitudes.

 A .csv was then exported containing each star's calibrated magnitude and signal-to-noise ratio (SNR) at each timestamp (HJD) across the observing window.